 Reports, a rebuilt experience which lets you build reporting dashboards for your project

 the new Logs view that helps you track working time and budget information across your project (more on this below)

-Forms which lets you create forms to collect information from external contributors and automatically create a card (we talked about forms in a previous blog post).
+Forms which lets you create forms to collect information from external contributors and automatically create a card.

 The group by menu is now at the end of the filter bar.